pelinbalci/pelinbalci.github.io/_posts/2020-10-14-optimization_algorithms.md

 categories: nn
 ---

 In this post, Optimization Algorithms in Neural Network will be explained.
-Thanks to Standsord University, the lecture videos of cs231n can be found in YouTube and all materials are freely available (see the references).
+Thanks to Stanford University, the lecture videos of cs231n can be found in YouTube and all materials are freely available (see the references).

 # First Order Optimization Algorithms